yididiyan/unified-dr-submodular/README.md

 ## unified-dr-submodular
-This repository contains implementation for "Pedramfar M, Nadew YY, Quinn CJ, Aggarwal V. **A Unified Approach for Online Continuous DR-Submodular Maximization**.
-In The Twelfth International Conference on Learning Representations 2023 Oct 13".
+This repository contains implementation for "Pedramfar M, Nadew YY, Quinn CJ, Aggarwal V. Unified Projection-Free Algorithms for Adversarial DR-Submodular Optimization.
+To appear in The Twelfth International Conference on Learning Representations (ICLR 2024)".
+A preprint is available at [arXiv](https://arxiv.org/abs/2403.10063).

 ## Setting up virtual environment using conda
 Install Python 3.8.10 using conda